adbacker/spam/readme.md

 ixn/page/FindOwnerPageIxn is similarly straightforward so let's move on to something a mite more interesting.

 ### ixn/page/OwnerInfoPageIxn

 The owner info page has a couple of interesting points.
 One is that it's got two tables we need to figure out how to deal with.
 Tables can the proverbial witch with a capital B.  Easy to do poorly, hard to do in a robust and maintainable manner.
-So let's detour into
+So let's detour into...

 ## Dealing with tables